Sa'eed ibn Isa Al-Amoudi: Legacy and death

 Sheikh Sa’eed ibn Isa Al-Amoudi married the daughter of Ahmed ibn Sa’eed Ba’ Wa’ar of the Banu Afif of the Kindah and had three sons Isa, Muhammad and Ali.
 His son Isa had died young and left no descendants, and so his bloodline continued through his other sons, Muhammad and Ali.
 Sa'eed ibn Isa died in around 1272 CE in his birth town Qaydun in the Wadi Daw’an.
 He was buried next to his Masjid, now called Sheikh Sa’eed ibn Isa Al-Amoudi Masjid in Qaydun, his grave is a major attraction site in Hadhramaut.

 Sa’eed ibn Isa had extensive religious and spiritual influence in Hadhramaut, and his Mansab, his status as a leader in religious affairs was inherited by his sons Muhammad and Ali, with Sheikh Muhammad ibn Sa’eed Al-Amoudi being his successor, in his position Muhammad ibn Sa’eed was able to further strengthen his father’s legacy in Hadhrami society, and so did his successors.
 It got to an extent that tribal chiefs and army men rallied around the Al-Amoudi family, thus giving the family political influence as well with religious authority.
 The first one to use this political power was Sheikh Abdullah ibn Muhammad Al-Amoudi, great-great-great grandson of Sa’eed ibn Isa who conquered the town of Al-Khurayba in the year 1433 CE.
-The Al-Amoudi family would establish a state, independent of the Al-Kathiri Sultanate in 1531 CE under the leadership of Sheikh Uthman ibn Ahmed Al-Amoudi which would sustain until 1899 CE whereupon it fell to the Al-Quaiti Sultanate.
+The Al-Amoudi family would establish a quasi-sovereign state, in opposition to the Al-Kathiri Sultanate's pro-Ottoman policies in 1531 CE under the leadership of Sheikh Uthman ibn Ahmed Al-Amoudi which would sustain until 1899 CE whereupon it fell to the Al-Quaiti Sultanate.